s2quake/libplanet/tools/Libplanet.Commands.Executable/CONTRIBUTING.md

     for details.

-As the npm package *[@planetarium/cli]* is just a thin wrapper around *Libplanet.Tools* project, which is also a thin entrypoint of *Libplanet.Extensions.Cocona* project, if you want to change the program itself see *Libplanet.Extensions.Cocona* project instead.
+As the npm package *[@planetarium/cli]* is just a thin wrapper around *Libplanet.Commands.Executable* project, which is also a thin entrypoint of *Libplanet.Commands* project, if you want to change the program itself see *Libplanet.Commands* project instead.

 [@planetarium/cli]: https://www.npmjs.com/package/@planetarium/cli